 - If he or she is guilty of misconduct of such a kind as to render it undesirable that he continues as a trustee.

 - If he or she submits notice of resignation from his trusteeship.

 15.4 Notice of any proposal to remove a trustee from his or her trusteeship or to appoint a new trustee to fill a vacancy must be given by posting it on the Website at least 14 calendar days before the General Meeting at which the proposal is to be discussed.

 16.1 Visitors and guests may be admitted into the premises of the Association but they shall not be admitted into the privileges of the Association.
 All visitors and guests shall abide by the Association's rules and regulations.

-17.1 Gambling of any kind, whether for stakes or not, is forbidden on the Association's premises.
+17.1 Save as permitted under written law and in particular, the Gambling Control Act 2022, gambling is forbidden on the Association’s premises.
 The introduction of materials for gambling or drug taking and of bad characters into the premises is prohibited.

 17.2 The funds of the Association shall not be used to pay the fines of members who have been convicted in court of law.

 17.3 The Association shall not engage in any trade union activity as defined in any written law relating to trade unions for the time being in force in Singapore.